 Median Gross Income per Month (Single)

 Ireland has one of the strongest economies in Europe relative to its population, boasting the fourth highest GPD per capita in the world in 2019.

 Your gross income of 3,333 EUR per month for a single person is:

 - the same as the median gross Dublin income of 3,333 EUR

 - higher than the median gross Ireland income of 3,083 EUR

 While it is not imposed, it is recommended to spend less than 30% of your total household income on rent.

-With a recommended accommodation cost of around 999 EUR per month, you would be able to afford:
+With a recommended accommodation cost of around 999 EUR per month, you could afford to:

-- living in a shared apartment in Dublin
+- rent a room in a shared flat or house in Dublin

-- living in a one bedroom apartment in other cities throughout Ireland
+- rent a one bedroom apartment in other cities throughout Ireland

 Standard of Living (Single)

 Ireland has one of the highest GDP growth rates in the world, which is reflected in its continuously rising standard of living.
 In 2019, it ranked third in the world in the UN's Human Development Index (HDI).

-According to the results of our survey, a single person with a gross income of 3,333 EUR per month is likely to:
+According to the results of our survey, a single person on this salary and with no dependants could afford to:

 - have a standard lifestyle, affording to go out a few times per week in Dublin